 - His wife Lila Ann Cheek became a widow at his death.

-- He was buried at Ridge Park Cemetery in Hillsboro, Hill County, Texas.
+- He was interred at Ridge Park Cemetery, Hillsboro, Hill County, Texas.

 - ============== Wood Family History, by Mathew Stewart Wood, 1936 ==============

 The oldest of the Wood family that I know of was Solomon Wood who lived in Virginia.
 He was our ancestor, but I do not know how far back in the line.
 [Transcriber's note: Mathew Stewart Wood's ancestor actually was Solomon Wood's younger brother Joshua Wood (1765-1844).]
 One thing I do know is that among my Father's keep-sakes there was an old silver spoon with Solomon Wood's monogram on it, and after the death of our parents in Arkansas, those in charge of affairs sent to me this old silver spoon and I prize it very highly.
 I keep it locked in the safe.
 Some day, I expect to have it polished and hammered into shape.